 The county is a proud participant in the Transparency Stars program.
 Galveston County has enhanced transparency in financial reporting through its participation in the Texas State Comptroller’s “Transparency Stars” program.
 This program prescribes that certain documents – for example, multiple years of adopted budgets, CAFRS, and check registers - be made easily accessible in electronic format on the county’s web page.

-Additional financial iinformation can be found below such as Monthly Financial Reports, Internal Audit Reports for the last three fiscal years, Single Audit Reports, Procurement Card Transactions, Estimated Available Resources Analysis, etc.
+Additional financial iinformation can be found below such as Monthly Financial Reports, Internal Audit Reports, Single Audit Reports, Procurement Card Transactions, Estimated Available Resources Analysis, etc.